Tutorial for an 18th Century Trimmed Bergere Hat:

 Trimming Your Hat:

 Work slowly.
-Take your time deciding where you want your ribbon placement – do you want tight puffs?
+Take your time deciding how you want your ribbon placement – do you want tight puffs?
 Loose puffs?
 Large ones?
 Small ones?
 One row?
 Two?
 Bows?
 Do you have a very soft silk ribbon?
 A crisper taffeta one?

 I trimmed this particular bergere with two rows of ribbon puffs – one stitched down at the base of the crown, and one half an inch or so further up.
 Let the ribbon show you how it wants to fall, and you’ll find that it is doing more than half the work for you.